MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-office365.md

 #### Configuration for users
 Give users the following instructions so that they can configure their OneDrive for Business to protect their business files.

-1. Go to the [OneDrive website](https://go.microsoft.com/fwlink/p/?LinkID=251869).
-You might need to sign in with your work or school account.
+1. Sign in to Office 365 with your work or school account and go to the [OneDrive website](https://portal.office.com/onedrive).

 2. In the navigation pane, at the bottom, select **Return to classic OneDrive**.